3 lbs. boneless, skinless chicken thighs, cut into 1" dice

 1. Combine all sauce ingredients together in a medium bowl.
 Set aside.

-4. Pour out the oil from the pan, leaving about 1 tbsp. in the pan.
-Heat over medium-high heat and saute the minced garlic for several seconds until fragrant.
-Next, add the dried chiles and cook for about 1 minute.
-Add the chicken and then the sauce, stirring until the sauce is heated through and slightly thickened.
-Stir in the scallions and fresh red chiles, then remove to a serving dish.
+6. After all the chicken has been fried, pour out most of the oil from the pan, leaving about 1 tbsp.
+Heat over medium-high heat and saute the minced garlic and ginger for several seconds until fragrant.
+Next, add the sauce and bring to a boil, stirring frequently